spessasus/sf2-rmidi-specification/README.md

 - Joint Photographic Experts Group (JPEG)

 Other formats (e.g., `gif`, `webp`, `ico`) may also be supported but are not required.

-#### DBNK Chunk
-The DBNK chunk is an optional RIFF chunk within the RMIDI INFO List.

-It always has a length of two bytes, with these bytes forming a **16-bit, unsigned, little-endian** offset for the soundfont banks.
-If the chunk's length is not two bytes or the number is out of range, the file should be rejected.

-Current boundaries are: **minimum: 0** and **maximum: 127**.
-The other byte is reserved for future use.
-If no DBNK is specified, an offset of **1** is assumed by default.
-If the file is not an SF2 RMIDI file (doesn't contain a sound bank or contains DLS), an offset of 0 is assumed and DBNK is to be ignored.

-For general use, a bank offset of 0 is recommended as it allows bundling the soundfont and the MIDI without modification.

-## Bank Offset
-The bank offset adjusts every bank in the soundfont, except for bank 128.

-### Bank offset 0
-A bank offset of 0 has a few special characteristics:
-1. If the software has a main soundfont, presets in the embedded soundfont override the main presets.
-2. On drum channels, the bank is to be ignored for GM/GS MIDIs.
-For XG MIDIs, drum channels, bank 127 indicates a drum channel.
-3. The MIDI file can use the GM system and not contain any bank selects at all.
-4. If the selected bank has not been found, the channel should fall back to the first preset with the given program number of the embedded soundfont, rather than the main one.
-5. If the selected program has not been found, the channel should fall back to the first preset of the embedded soundfont, rather than the main one.

-### Other bank offsets
-For example, for the bank offset of 1, the following rules apply:
-1. Every bank in the soundfont is incremented by 1.
-2. For drums, the bank is 1.
-For XG MIDIs drum behavior is undefined; the software might expect bank 1 or bank 127.
-Using a bank offset of 0 in that case is recommended and defined.
-3. The MIDI file must reflect the change as well: all bank select messages are incremented by 1 when compared to the original composition.
-4. If the MIDI file references a bank and program combination does not exist within the embedded SoundFont bank, the software should use the first preset with the given program number in the embedded SoundFont bank.
-5. If the MIDI file references a program that does not exist within the embedded SoundFont bank, the software should fall back to the main SoundFont bank.
-6. The system cannot be GM since the bank is ignored.
-GS or XG are valid.
-This requires sanitizing the MIDI and setting either GS or XG at the start.

-The MIDI file must reflect this bank shift:
-- For example, if DBNK is 1 and the original MIDI requests preset 001:080, it should call a bank select message 2 instead of 1.
-- If DBNK is 0, no offset is applied, and the MIDI remains unchanged.

 ## Loop points
 As there are many implementations of loop points within various MIDI files and none of them are standardized,